Moving the Ancient Boundaries – IV

 Whose values?
 Whose throats?

 When the culture and its constituents react so, with hyperbolic hysteria and foaming-mouth maliciousness, it is a sure indicator that the heart of darkness has been seared; that there remains — while vastly diminished — some thin wisp of conscience and moral consciousness in the midst of burgeoning barbarism.
 The extreme reaction serves but one purpose: to destroy the messenger.
-To kill the prophet justifies the profligate, restoring the requisite self-righteousness required to quench the fading embers of a dying moral discernment.
+Kill the prophet and justify the dissolute, restoring the requisite self-righteousness required to quench the fading embers of a dying moral discernment.

 The bread and circus crowd finds endless amusement as well in depicting religious people and clergy in the most cynical light possible; in sit-coms and movies, standup and media, the religious play the fool: always uneducated, always hypocritical, always priggish, always bigoted, always self-righteous.
 Profanity replaces comic proficiency; such tired tirades lost their ability to shock and amuse long ago, leaving only a weary, joyless irony, a sad self-satisfying cynicism playing laugh tracks to drown out the dying moans of their empty souls.